airbnb/javascript/react_redux/README.md

 ## Tags

-  - Always self-close tags that have no children. eslint: [`react/self-closing-comp`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/self-closing-comp.md)
+  - Always self-close tags that have no children.

     ```jsx
     // bad